 Whelen Everyday Champion

-Citizens of Mobile who nominated March describe him as a local hero who devotes countless hours of his personal time developing positive relationships between local children and the police.
-He attends sporting events, school activities, makes hospital visits, and organizes charitable events to benefit children.
+March’s community members describe him as a local hero who devotes countless hours of his personal time developing positive relationships between local children and the police.
+He attends sporting events and school activities, makes hospital visits and organizes charitable events for children.
 “Sgt.
 March is a selfless and compassionate human, living a life of service for our children,” said Alisa Loper from Mobile.

 2019: Andre Harris